It’s impossible to create a high-performing team when there’s a lack of accountability.

 Here’s an example of what the RACI matrix would look like for an engineering team:

-All in all, fostering a culture of accountability on your team will not only improve employee morale and productivity, but it will also give your team the autonomy and sense of ownership they need to truly thrive.
+All in all, fostering a culture of accountability on your team will not only improve employee morale and productivity, but it’ll also give your team the autonomy and sense of ownership they need to truly thrive.
 If you feel accountability is lacking on your team, it’s time to make some changes!